Flint Water Crisis: Where is the Solution?

 At this time, several world-famous humanitarian organizations are working to provide healthcare and clean water to the people of Flint, Michigan.
 Those who wish to make a charitable donation may consider the Red Cross or The Salvation Army to name two of many.
 For the people of Flint, however, relief must also come from within the city, and a mass tort or class action against the negligent government bodies could be the answer.

-At Sacks Weston LLC, our complex litigation attorneys in Philadelphia are familiar with environmental law that might be coming into play soon in Flint.
+At Sacks Law, LLC, our complex litigation attorneys in Philadelphia are familiar with environmental law that might be coming into play soon in Flint.
 When it comes to representing people done wrong by the government and big corporations, we are no strangers to standing up for what is right.
 If you would like to know more about our law firm, inquiries may be made by calling 215.764.3008.

 Categories